 - Cutting of masonry will be done by power driven masonry saw.

-- MEP Cut out: Maintain openings as per the drawing and cut units to accommodate frames, conduit, fixtures, recesses and other MEP work.
+Maintain openings as per the drawing and cut units to accommodate frames, conduit, fixtures, recesses and other MEP work inside the wall block work.

-- Cleaning: As the work proceeds, carefully remove mortar splashes from masonry surfaces and adjoining surfaces.
-After completing each section of the wall, clean down surfaces and make good where required.
+As the work proceeds, carefully remove mortar splashes from masonry surfaces and adjoining surfaces.
+After completing each section of the wall block work, clean down surfaces and make good where required.